luisrowley/veralink-core-py/README.md

 # veralink-core-py

-Veralink-core is a Python library for dealing CBOR object encryption in an easier manner.
+Veralink-core is a Python library for signing CBOR objects in an easier manner.

 ## Installation
 1) Clone this repo: